A Tale of Two Harvests

 – Madame Defarge from A Tale of Two Cities, Charles Dickens

-Starting September 13, we opened up the gates with five consecutive days of picking, bringing in all of our Malbec (at less than 0.5 ton/acre), all of our Merlot, Gate block Cabernet, and most of our Montaire Cabernet.
-As we neared the end of this five day stretch, we were starting to run out of fruit at peak ripeness.
+Starting September 13, we opened the gates with five consecutive days of picking, bringing in all of our Malbec (at less than 0.5 ton/acre), all of our Merlot, Gate block Cabernet, and most of our Montaire Cabernet.
+As we neared the end of this five-day stretch, we were starting to run out of fruit at peak ripeness.

 Through the heat wave we watched berries that were healthy at the beginning of the heat wave start to shrivel.
 Berries that were already stressed turned to mummies.
 Sugars shot up, but flavors didn’t improve.
 This wasn’t ripening, it was dehydration.
-Vines don’t ripen fruit much over 95 Farenheit.
+Vines don’t ripen fruit much over 95 Fahrenheit.
 The vines just shut down and do their best not to lose water.
 While more growers started to pick just as salvage operations, we held fast.
-Soon the heat wave was over and 36 hours later”¦rain?!?
-Over 1.5″ in 24 hours!
+Soon, the heat wave was over, and 36 hours later, rain?!?
+Over 1.5″ in 24 hours!
 What the actual &%#?

-This rain was a challenge for growers who still had thin skinned varietals out that were mildew susceptible.
-By this time, all we had out in the rain was our very mildew tolerant Cabernet Sauvignon and Cabernet Franc.
-As the rains subsided our optimism was rewarded.
+This rain was a challenge for growers who still had thin-skinned varietals out that were mildew-prone.
+By this time, all we had out in the rain was our very mildew-tolerant Cabernet Sauvignon and Cabernet Franc.
+As the rains subsided, our optimism was rewarded.
 Many of the berries that had started to shrivel actually began to plump back up!

 Next up, 2023, our 30th year of winemaking at Schweiger Vineyards!